ska-telescope/developer.skatelescope.org/src/projects/create-new-project.rst

 as described in the SKA software design documentation.
 That is to say, someone familiar with the SKA software architecture shuold be able to identify the content of a repository just by its name.

-Names shall be all lowercase, multiple words shall be separated by hyphens.
+Names shall be all lowercase starting with "ska-" whereas multiple words shall be separated by hyphens.

 .. _repository-checklist: